Insights

 Others use tools like Conversation API or Sinch Engage to launch branded messaging experiences straight away.

 In either case, before getting started, you’ll need to launch an RCS Agent and get approved by Google and/or a carrier.
-This process depends on if carriers support RCS in your market.
+This process depends on the carriers in your market.

 The future of messaging with Apple and RCS